Massive Star Formation in Overdense Regions of the Early Universe: Abstract

 \section{Abstract}

 Both the origin of, and the population demographics of, massive black holes (MBHs) remains an open question in modern day astrophysics.
 Here we introduce the \texttt{BlackDemon} suite of cosmological simulations using the \enzo code.
-The suite consists of three, high resolution, distinct regions, each with a side length of 1 {\rm $h^{-1}$ Mpc}, evolving within a larger overdense region.
+The suite consists primarily of three, high resolution, distinct regions, each with a side length of 1 {\rm $h^{-1}$ Mpc}.
+Two of the regions evolve within a larger overdense region while the other evolves within a more `normal' region.
 The simulation suite has spatial and mass resolution capable of resolving the formation of the first galaxies and MBHs within each region.
-We report here, as the first in a series of papers, the evolution of the simulation suite up to the point where the first halo in each distinct region is undergoing gravitational collapse.
-The first halo to collapse has a total virial mass of $\rm{M_{halo}} \sim 1 \times 10^7$ \msolar and collapses at $z \sim 23$.
-The other two haloes (each in a separate region) have masses of $\rm{M_{halo}} \sim 2 \times 10^6$ \msolar and $\rm{M_{halo}} \sim 7 \times 10^6$ \msolar respectively.
-We find that a significant number of haloes across each region are undergoing rapid assembly and experiencing extremely high rapid mass inflow which in turn is leading to longer cooling times.
-Given the high mass inflow rates we estimate that stars with masses between $10^3$ and $10^5$ \msolar are likely to be a generic outcome in these high accretion rate haloes which form in rare overdense regions.
-Our probing of the high-mass end tail of the population III initial mass function means we are coming full circle with the initial predicted masses of the first stars by \cite{Abel_2002} and \cite{Bromm_2002} again being realised.
-These massive population III stars will go on to form MBHs of comparable masses which in turn means that the first black holes were also likely massive with masses between $10^3$ and $10^5$ \msolarc.
+We report here, as the first in a series of papers, the evolution of the simulation suite up to the point where star formation has commenced in each region and for 2 Myr after the onset of star formation.
+Within these environments the masses of the first objects to form have masses between approximately 100 \msolar and $10^4$ \msolarc.
+The larger mass objects form due to both major mergers, which trigger rapid mass inflow to the centre of the halo, and also through multiple minor mergers which allows the host halo to grow to close to the atomic cooling threshold.
+In both scenarios the initially very high accretion rates quickly grow the objects to close to $10^4$ \msolarc.
+However, accretion halts after less than 50,000 years due to gas starvation.
+The final fate of these objects in terms of fragmentation and subsequent fragment mergers cannot be deduced at our current resolution.
+In the case where fragmentation is mild such objects are likely to form super-massive stars before contracting to the main sequence evolving into massive population III stars and subsequently MBHs.

 \keywords{Early Universe, Supermassive Stars, Star Formation, First Galaxies, Numerical Methods}